esheldon/fitsio/README.md

 This is a python extension written in c and python.

-A version of cfitsio is bundled with this package.
+A patched version of cfitsio 3.28 is bundled with this package.
 This is because most deployed versions of cfitsio in the wild don't have support for interesting features like tiled image compression.
-Also sometimes very new versions of cfitsio have bugs, e.g. 3.28 (the latest as of september 2011) cannot read float and double from tile compressed images.
-This is a safe alternative.
+Also sometimes very new versions of cfitsio have bugs, e.g. the unpatched 3.28 (the latest as of september 2011) cannot read float and double from, or write signed or unsigned byte images to tile compressed images.
+Bundling a version that meets our needs is a safe alternative.

 Features